 We encourage all who are seriously contemplating coming to BYU for graduate work to download and read the Guide for Applying to Graduate Study.
 This booklet is published by BYU Graduate Studies and contains the latest information.
 An application checklist is available here and also at the end of the Guide for Applying to Graduate Study.
-BYU Graduate Studies also publishes a useful step-by-step guide on how to apply.
 The information below summarizes many important points of those references, but is not complete.

 Prospective students apply online as either U.S. citizens or international applicants.
 The application deadline is January 15 of each year.
 New students are normally accepted in March and begin their studies in the Fall Semester.

 Requirements for admission are set by the university and by the Physics and Astronomy Department.
 These requirements are:

 - A bachelor's degree from an accredited university

 - A GPA of 3.0 or greater in the last 60 credit hours of upper-level course work

 - A GRE physics subject test score; no minimum score has been set for acceptance into our graduate program

 - A GRE general test score; no minimum score has been set for acceptance into our graduate program

 - At least three letters of recommendation, to be submitted online.

 - All applicants should start the process early to obtain an endorsement.
 The endorsement must not be submitted by the stake president/chaplain before September 5th for fall semester (or under one year from the date of the start of your intended semester).
 All applicants need an endorsement interview with a bishop and a stake president (or local religious leader and BYU Chaplain) before your application can be fully considered.
 Current or continuing BYU students applying for graduate school must also obtain a new endorsement.
 Start this process at endorse.byu.edu.